 From newborn to big kid, a woven wrap is the only baby wrap carrier you’ll ever need.
 Woven wraps are beautiful, fun to wear, and can make your life easier.

 I was like Goldilocks when it came to babywearing carriers.
 The knit wrap was too stretchy.
-The soft-structured wrap was too much like a backpack.
+The soft-structured wrap was too much like a backpack (granted, I do like these for quick back carries).
 But the woven wrap was just right.

 Little Bear was a year old before I carried him in a woven wrap for the first time.
 We both loved it and still do.
 I only wish that I had learned about the benefits of woven wraps sooner.